lbbrhzn/ocpp/docs/user-guide.md

 * `Availability` (OFF when something causes a problem or during a reboot etc)
 * `Maximum Current` (sets maximum charging current available)
 * `Reset`

+## Useful Entities and Workarounds for United Chargers Grizzl-E

+Comments below relate to Grizzl-E firmware version 5.633, tested Oct-Nov 2022.

+### Metrics
+The Grizzl-E updates these metrics every 30s during charging sessions:
+* `Current Import` (current flowing into EV)
+* `Power Active Import` (power flowing into EV)
+* `Energy Active Import Register` (cumulative energy supplied to EV during charging session.
+Resets to zero at start of each session)
+* `Time Session` (elapsed time from start of charging session)

+### Diagnostics

+* `Status Connector` (current charger state: available/preparing/charging/finishing/suspended etc)
+* `Stop Reason` (reason the charging session was stopped)
+* `Latency Pong` (elapsed time for charger's response to internet ping.
+Good for diagnosing connectivity issues.
+Usually less than 1000ms)
+* `Version Firmware` (charger firmware version and build)

+### Controls

+* `Charge Control` (User switches to ON to start charging session, once charger is in Preparing state.
+Can be automated in HA - see this [comment in Issue #442](https://github.com/lbbrhzn/ocpp/issues/442#issuecomment-1295865797) for details)
+* `Availability` (ON when charger is idle.
+OFF during active charging session, or when something causes a problem)
+* `Maximum Current` (sets maximum charging current available.
+Reverts to value set by charger's internal DIP switch following reboots; tweak slider to reload)

+### OCPP Compatibility Issues

+Grizzl-E firmware has a few OCPP-compliance defects, including responding to certain OCPP server messages with invalid JSON.
+Symptoms of this problem include repeated reboots of the charger.
+By editing the OCPP server source code, one can avoid these problematic messages and obtain useful charger behaviour.
+ChargeLabs (the company working on the Grizzl-E firmware) expects to release version 6 of the firmware in early 2023, which may fix these problems.

+The workaround consists of:
+- checking the *Skip OCPP schema validation* checkbox during OCPP server configuration
+- commenting-out several lines in `/config/custom_components/ocpp/api.py` and adding a few default values to the OCPP server source code.
+Details are in this [comment in Issue #442](https://github.com/lbbrhzn/ocpp/issues/442#issuecomment-1237651231)